lgrangeia/lgrangeia.github.io/_posts/2015-11-30-hacking-tomtom-runner-pt3.md

 Armed with these pieces of information, my [busticati](http://www.urbandictionary.com/define.php?term=Busticati) friend **pmsac** (at toxyn.org) contributed to this mission with a small Python script that would sweep the bootloader and try and decrypt the main firmware file with every consecutive 16 byte string contained in the dumped bootloader (using a byte-by-byte sliding window over the entire bootloader file, not really caring for duplicates).
 There was also some care to make sure we were working on the right endianess.
 The resulting outputs were then passed through [“ent”](http://manned.org/ent/5e05dad9) and the calculated entropy value was used to decide if a certain “plain text” was the desired output.

 Unfortunately this did not produce a valid result.
-All of the resulting "plain texts" had no recognizable strings and still very high entropy, characteristic of encrypted/random bytes sequences.
+All of the resulting "plain texts" had no recognizable strings and still very high entropy, characteristic of encrypted/random byte sequences.

 We must make sense of the bootloader and try to understand why the key was not immediately available.